MoeinTavakoli/general-ansible/roles/updateCertificate/docs/README.md

   - `host` : group hosts that you define in your inventory
   - `remote_cert_path` : path certificate in remote machine that you want to update (replace) it
-  - `certificate_name` : certificate name in control machine that you want to send it into remote machines . this certificate located in  **roles/updateCertificate/tasks/templates/**
+  - `certificate_name` : certificate name in control machine that you want to send it into remote machines . this certificate located in  **roles/updateCertificate/tasks/templates/** .

+    For example, if you want to update **nginx.crt**, you must copy this certificate to **roles/updateCertificate/tasks/templates/** and then specify the file name **nginx.crt** when running the playbook to send and replace it.

 ```bash
 ansible-playbook playbooks/updateCertificate.yml \
         -i inventory/sample_inventory \